Capitol Siege Raises Security Concerns for Biden Inaugural

-The violent insurrection at the U.S. Capitol is intensifying scrutiny over security at an inauguration ceremony for President-elect Joe Biden already reshaped by a pandemic and the prospect that his predecessor may not attend.
+The violent insurrection at the U.S. Capitol is intensifying scrutiny over security at the upcoming inauguration ceremony for President-elect Joe Biden that already has been reshaped by the pandemic and the prospect that President Donald Trump may not attend.

-Inauguration plans were already scaled back because of the coronavirus.
-But the brazen attack raises new questions about preparedness for the event that welcomes the new administration after a bitter election.
+Plans for the Jan.
+20 inauguration were already scaled back because of the coronavirus.
+But the brazen attack raises new questions about preparedness for the event that welcome the new administration after a bitter election.

 The congressional leaders responsible for coordinating the inauguration insisted Thursday night that events will move forward.

-“Yesterday was a sad and solemn day for our country," said Republican Sen. Roy Blunt of Missouri and Democratic Sen. Amy Klobuchar of Minnesota.
+“Yesterday was a sad and solemn day for our country," said Sens.
+Roy Blunt, R-Mo., and Amy Klobuchar, D-Minn.
 “The outrageous attack on the Capitol, however, will not stop us from affirming to Americans — and the world — that our democracy endures.”

 “The great American tradition of an inaugural ceremony has occurred in times of peace, in times of turmoil, in times of prosperity, and in times of adversity,” they continued.
 “We will be swearing in President-elect Biden.”